 3.17 Where your company is incorporated in England and Wales you may, at our discretion, use our office address for your company's registered address recorded with Companies House.
 We will action correspondence received from Companies House and HMRC on behalf of your company where applicable to the Services.

 3.18 We may forward other correspondence received from HMRC, Companies House, or other Government departments which only communicate with the registered office and clearly marked legal papers to the contact address we hold on record for you.
 We will not forward any other communications.

 3.19 It is your responsibility to maintain a trading address for your limited company in addition to a registered office address.
+It also remains your responsibility to maintain your statutory company registers and records at a Single Alternative Inspection Address (SAIL).
 Where possible we will forward mail received in electronic format.
 Where mail is forwarded by us through the post it is deemed to arrive at your postal address two working days after the day that the document was sent.

 3.20 Although every effort will be made to ensure a reliable service, we will not be liable for any Losses in the event of any systems failure or in the event that post sent by us does not reach you.

 3.21 On the termination date of the Contract you must notify Companies House of a new registered office address.
 To the extent that you do not change the registered office address, we accept no liability for any Losses suffered by you.
 We shall have no obligation to forward any correspondence received by us in the event that you fail to change the registered office address.

 Retention of records

 3.22 During the performance of the Services we will collect information from you and others acting on your behalf and will return any original documents to you following completion of our work.
 It is your responsibility to retain documents and records for your business in line with current legislation.